 The kid- (and adult-) friendly Wyckoff House is the city’s oldest house (ca. 1652).
 The farmhouse museum offers house tours and hands-on experiences to educate visitors about early colonial life and agriculture.
 The museum is open only to guided tours, including small walk-in tours and special group tours (6 or more people).
 Reserved tours include a “Cellar-to-Attic” tour, “Farming & Science,” with an opportunity to make your own coleslaw, relish, pickles or ketchup and “Colonial Life,” a look at an indentured laborer’s path to riches, with a lesson in butter churning or herb and sachet-making.

-Admission & Hours: Adults $5, Seniors & Students $3, Children (5 and under) and Members Free; Tuesday-Sunday (April-October) and Tuesday-Saturday (Novemeber-March).
+Admission & Hours: Adults $5, Seniors, Youth (10-18) and Students (with ID) $3, Children (Under 10) and Members Free; Friday and Saturday 11am-4pm, third saturday 11am-3pm.
+Tuesday through Thursday by appointment only.
 See site for tour times and booking information.

 How to get there: Wyckoff is easily accessible by a variety of public transit options.
 Consult the website for specific directions.